 Prior to July 2010, Elizabeth worked for an internationally recognized GIPS compliance and verification specialist firm collectively managing hundreds of GIPS verifications, SAS 70 audits, surprise custody examinations, hedge fund audits, mock SEC exams and compliance consulting engagements on a global basis.
 It is through this experience that she gained an in-depth understanding of the investment industry and strengthened her skills as a consultant.
-It is her goal to provide each client practical compliance solutions that allow them to enforce a strong culture of compliance and in turn focus on what they do best… manage money and service their clients.
+It is her goal to provide each client with practical compliance solutions that allow them to enforce a strong culture of compliance and in turn, focus on what they do best… manage money and service their clients.

 Education & Honors